 Still, suffering through loose stools or diarrhea can be a hassle.
 Both could be temporary effects of switching to a Keto diet.
 It’s a good idea to focus on the rewards keto brings to the table as your stomach and digestive tract get used to your new meal plans.

-The Keto diet can be a game-changer for anyone wanting to lose weight, get rid of inflammation, or improve overall heart health.
-It’s also a great idea for those looking for healthier and younger-looking skin.
-What’s more, keto can also make you mentally alert and fresh.
+The Keto diet can be a game-changer for anyone wanting to lose weight, eliminate inflammation, or improve overall heart health.
+It’s also great for those looking for healthier and younger-looking skin.
+What’s more, Keto can also make you mentally alert and fresh.

 But there is a trade-off.
 Keto’s drawbacks mostly involve issues with the digestive system.
-These can take the form of either constipation or diarrhea-or even both at different times.
+These can take the form of either constipation, diarrhea, or even both at different times.

 Keto foods are usually low in fiber.
 Fiber is what adds bulk to one’s food.
 Cutting down on bulk can lead to constipation because the stuff in the belly feels like being in a crowded room.
-Furthermore, the keto diet can cause you to reduce water intake and it flushed water out of the body.
+Furthermore, the keto diet can cause you to reduce water intake, and it flushes water out of the body.
 Another reason is that a keto diet reduces water intake.
-Less water in the system means tighter poop that finds it a struggle to get out.
+Less water in the system means tighter poop, making it difficult to get out.

 Finally, another reason is that a low-carb diet expels a lot of electrolytes like magnesium, sodium, and potassium.
 These minerals, particularly magnesium, pull water into the intestines, making the feces soft and easy to expel.
-With reduced water, the bowels become dry and the excrement becomes harder.
+The bowels become dry with reduced water, and the excrement becomes harder.

 Here’s How You Should Tackle Keto Constipation Problems

-Since constipation results from cutting down on fiber, drinking less water, and getting fewer minerals into the system, just focus on replenishing what you’ve cut out.
-Drink more water and eat more low carb vegetables.
+Since constipation results from cutting down on fiber, drinking less water, and getting fewer minerals into the system, focus on replenishing what you’ve cut out.
+Drink more water and eat more low-carb vegetables.
 Since veggies tend to be packed with water, loading up on dark green or colored vegetables can keep you properly hydrated.

 Another solution to constipated keto poop is to take mineral supplements.
 If the problem persists, you should look into taking mineral supplements like magnesium citrate or glycinate, but make sure you don’t overdo it.
 Taking excessive supplements can lead to purging.

 There are three ways a keto diet can cause diarrhea.
 The first is due to lower fiber intake.
-Not only does this cause of constipation, strangely enough, it can also cause diarrhea.
+Not only does this cause constipation, but it can also cause diarrhea.
 The second cause is the sudden change in your diet’s composition.

-After you switch over to keto, you will be consuming more fat than your system’s used to.
-Your body needs time to get used to the change, and this is when the diarrhea hits.
+After you switch to Keto, you will consume more fat than your system’s used to.
+Your body needs time to get used to the change, which is when the diarrhea hits.
 It lasts for just a couple of weeks.
-The third reason is the increased intake of medium-chain triglycerides, which is usually a part of a high-fat low carb diet.
+The third reason is the increased intake of medium-chain triglycerides, usually a part of a high-fat, low-carb diet.

 What’s the Solution to Keto Diarrhea?

 First off, eat more green vegetables.
-To digest the extra fat in the food, you need to take lipase.
+It would be best to take lipase to digest the extra fat in the food.
 This is an enzyme that breaks down fat.
 Remember that the problem is temporary, so this enzyme should be taken for just a week.
-Of course, if the problem involves your intake of medium-chain triglycerides, you might want to cut down on foods that contain this type of fat.
+Of course, if the problem involves your intake of medium-chain triglycerides, you might want to cut down on foods containing this fat type.

-Keto does more than give a good complexion and a healthy heart or help in losing weight.
+Keto does more than give a good complexion and a healthy heart or help lose weight.
 It improves overall digestion.
-Many of the other benefits keto can deliver happen due to improved digestion.
-It does this in three ways: by feeding good bacteria, starving bad bacteria, and maintaining gut integrity.
+Many of the other benefits Keto can deliver happen due to improved digestion.
+It does this in three ways: feeding good bacteria, starving bad bacteria, and maintaining gut integrity.

-Your bowels are home to trillions of bacteria that come in thousands of varieties.
-There are the good bugs and the bad bugs among your ‘microflora.’
+Your bowels are home to trillions of bacteria in thousands of varieties.
+There are good and bad bugs in your ‘microflora.’
 They influence not only your digestion but also your general health and mood.
-What’s more, the types of bacteria that depend on several factors including your diet and environment.
+What’s more, the types of bacteria depend on several factors, including your diet and environment.
 The good ones produce better health.
-That’s how keto diet improves digestion by promoting good bacteria and suppressing or controlling bad bacteria.
+The keto diet improves digestion by promoting good bacteria and suppressing or controlling bad bacteria.

 How does Keto get this done?

 Keto is a friend of good bacteria.
-It consists of vegetables and other foods that are low on carbs and high on fat and fiber.
+It consists of vegetables and other foods low in carbs and high in fat and fiber.
 That kind of diet promotes good bacteria.
-Diets that are low on carbs and high on fats also help prevent intestinal inflammation, which can damage the intestines.
+Diets low on carbs and high on fats also help prevent intestinal inflammation, which can damage the intestines.

 How about the bad bacteria?